johndeverall/task-service/README.md

 # Java Coding Challenge - Task Management API Suite

 ## Background
 I created this application as part of a job application for a position at an IT consultancy in Wellington.
 There was a small amount of out-dated code initially provided, with no API and a partial database implementation.
 There was also a request to keep to the same technologies and write the API to a 'production standard'.

+Based on my experience with the company, the interview pannel do not review this material.

 ## Getting started